zsmartsystems/com.zsmartsystems.zigbee/README.md

 ### ConBee / RaspBee

 The library supports the Dresden Electronics RaspBee and ConBee dongles.
+Note that this requires some further work.

 ## Tested Hardware